munificent/magpie/doc/site/markdown/program-structure.markdown

     numb3r5_r_0k_2
     even_!$%_this_^&*_is_<>=_valid

-As with anything, this can of course be overused.
-Punctuation characters should be a light seasoning on your names (if at all), not the main dish.

-This flexibility has a side effect that will likely trip you up at first (but I hope only at first): whitespace *must* be used to separate names, operators, and literals.
+This flexibility has a side effect that might trip you up at first (but I hope only at first): whitespace must be used to separate names, operators, and literals.
 These examples will not be parsed like they would be in other
 languages: